lanternbugs/lanternicc/README.md

 in sqlite-jdbc-master.zip.
 I put both these files, the zip and txt, in the org folder.
  There is also a readme.txt I placed in the org folder with more info.
 Place these 4 folders and a book in a folder.  ( two folders you pull out of this repo)

+Note March 9th 2017 - there is now a 5th folder called engines in the jar that currently includes Mediocre Chess V0.5, a Java engine contained in a jar.
+There is a medicore_readme.txt in the engines folder with info on it's project page and how to get the source.

 To compiles lantern type javac lantern/*.java to run lantern type java lantern/Lantern      Lantern.java contains main.